Michi0301/deals_notifier/README.md

 ----

-## Custom modifiactions
+## Custom changes
-A wireguard VPN is used to proxy calls to protected apis.
+A wireguard VPN can be used to proxy calls to protected apis.
 The proxy is accessible via `socks5://172.17.0.1:1080`.

 Prerequisites: